Rick Venturi: Coaching career

+Venturi was succeeded by Dennis Green one month later on December 23.

-After leaving Northwestern, Venturi spent 12 years as an assistant with the Baltimore/Indianapolis Colts, eventually rising to defensive coordinator.
+After leaving Northwestern, Venturi spent twelve years as an assistant with the Indianapolis Colts, beginning in 1982 when the team was still located in Baltimore.
+He would eventually rise to defensive coordinator.
 He also served as defensive coordinator of the Cleveland Browns, New Orleans Saints, and St. Louis Rams.